How to Set Up an Instagram Business Account: A Step-by-Step Guide

 Instagram doesn’t allow any users of personal or business accounts to see a list of people who viewed their profile.
 They do show general statistics about an account, but they don’t offer any user-specific profile information.

 Instead, Instagram shows businesses generic data about their account, including:

 - The number of people who visited your account in the last seven days

 With a business account, you can see who viewed your Instagram Stories.
 Users who view Stories show up in a list for 24 hours after it went live.

-If you tag other Instagram accounts in your Story post, you can also view a list of the number of users who clicked through on the tag.
-This feature helps you gain insights into specific audience members who have viewed your story post for the duration of time your post is active.
+If you tag other Instagram accounts in your Story post, you can also view a list of the number of users who clicked through on the tag for your Instagram story.
+This feature helps you gain insights into specific audience members who have viewed your story post for the duration of time your post is active on multiple Instagram accounts.

 (A quick word of warning: Be aware of third-party apps that claim to enable you to access user-specific data on who has viewed your profile.
-Instagram doesn’t make this information available to anyone.
+Instagram doesn’t make this information available to anyone, which would be a big problem if you set up a new Instagram business account.
 Any app claiming to do this is likely mining your account for data to sell.)

 Are Instagram business accounts free?

 Just like personal Instagram accounts, business accounts are entirely free.
 Anyone can convert their personal account into a business account.